rana854/Hello-World-CI-CD/README.md

-# Hospital Management System - CI Pipeline Overview
-## Overview:
-The Hospital Management System repository hosts the source code for a comprehensive solution developed using Python and the Django framework.
-This system aims to streamline administrative and operational tasks within hospital environments, facilitating efficient management of patient records, appointments, and medical staff.

-Continuous Integration (CI) Pipeline:
-The repository is integrated with a robust CI pipeline, orchestrated through Jenkins, to automate the build, test, and validation processes for code changes.
-This CI pipeline adheres to industry best practices and follows the Git Flow branching model, ensuring seamless integration and reliable code deployment.
+This project to make Jenkins pipeline for Python project , to automate the build, test, and validation processes for code changes.
+## Pipeline Objectives:
+Automated Build: Compile the Python project to generate executable artifacts.
+Test Automation: Execute automated tests to validate code functionality and integrity.
+Validation Processes: Ensure adherence to coding standards, code quality, and regulatory requirements.
+Continuous Integration: Integrate code changes swiftly and consistently, promoting collaboration and agility within the development team.
 ## Tools Needed
 - Jenkins
+- Docker
+- Python
+- git
 - GitHub account
 - Git installed on the Jenkins server